AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

 Below shows an implementation of `MNIST
 Addition <https://arxiv.org/abs/1805.10872>`__.
-In this task, pairs of MNIST handwritten images and their sums are given, alongwith a domain knowledge base containing information on how to perform addition operations.
+In this task, pairs of MNIST handwritten images and their sums are given, along with a domain knowledge base containing information on how to perform addition operations.
 The task is to recognize the digits of handwritten images and accurately determine their sum.